-Note: any bow that is allowed for fiberglass arrows may also use any tubular arrows allowed at the War if permitted by the archersí home kingdom’s rules.
+Note: Any bow that is allowed for fiberglass arrows may also use any tubular arrows allowed at the War if permitted by the archer’s home kingdom’s rules.

-Baldar Blunts must meet your Kingdomís requirement for taping over the head and onto the shaft of either one or two strips of tape.
-Legacy two piece style or the new CUBB - aka the Fathead Baldar Blutns are accepted.
+- Baldar blunts must meet your Kingdom’s requirement for taping over the head and onto the shaft of either one or two strips of tape.
+Legacy two piece style or the new CUBB - aka the Fathead Baldar Blunts are accepted.

-Hand bows using Silo-flex arrows may only have a 50 lb. maximum draw at 28î.
+Hand bows using Silo-flex arrows may only have a 50 lb. maximum draw at 28in.

 All hand bows over 30 lbs. or crossbows over 600 inch-pounds must be marked with a 4-inch wide band of RED tape.
 This tape must be on the upper limb of the bow or the right hand side of the prod of a crossbow.
 ONLY 100 PSI Silo-flex arrows or bolts may be fired from these bows/crossbows.

-All armor and weapons must be inspected before participation in any of the battles, tournaments, or any other fighting activities at Gulf Wars.
-Archers must bring their site medallion and authorization card, and a form of mundane picture identification to be inspected.
+- Archers must bring their site medallion, authorization card, and a form of mundane picture identification to be inspected.
 This is required for both the armor and archery inspections.
-Inspection stickers must be worn prominently on the right side of the helmet.